common-workflow-language/user_guide/src/faq.md

 ## Rename an input file

-This example shows how you can change the name of an input file as part of a tool description.
+This example demonstrates how to change the name of an input file as part of a tool description.
-This could be useful when you are taking files produced from another step in a workflow and don't want to work with the default names that these files were given when they were created.
+This could be useful when you are taking files produced from another step in a workflow, and don't want to work with the default names that these files were given when they were created.

 ```yaml